Intoxication Procedure

 Where a breath test is positive, the person shall be supplied with two identical statements produced by the apparatus in the prescribed form stating the concentrations.
 The person is to sign the same and return it to the member.
 Failure or refusal to do so is an offence subject on summary conviction to a fine of €5,000 or three months imprisonment or both.

-Where a designated doctor or designated nurse takes a sample it is to be divided in two parts placed in separate containers and sealed.
+Where a designated doctor or designated nurse takes a sample, it is to be divided into two parts, placed in separate containers, and sealed.
 One specimen of blood or urine is to be offered to the person who may retain either.

-The member of Garda Siochana s to forward the sample to the Bureau with a completed form.
+The member of Garda Siochana is to forward the sample to the Bureau with a completed form.
 If the person does not accept the duplicate that is forwarded to the Bureau as well.

 The medical practitioner is to complete and sign a form prescribed which contains certain specified information.
 The doctor is not required to be a witness in the prosecution proceedings.

 It is presumed that the required procedures have been complied with.
-In respect of certain procedures failure to comply may be a ground for acquittal.
+In respect to certain procedures, failure to comply may be grounds for acquittal.

 Detention